intrig-unicamp/BB-Gen/README.md

-BB-gen
+BB-Gen
 ===

-BB-gen generates a PCAP and Trace files.
+BB-Gen generates a PCAP and Trace files.
 The PCAPs can be used for testing together with tools such as NFPA.

 Usage: